Your rent

 Service charges are usually paid at the same time as your rent.

-If you receive Housing Benefit or Universal Credit (Housing Costs), these may cover some or all of your service charge, depending on your personal circumstances.
+If you receive Housing Benefit this may cover some or all of your service charge, depending on your personal circumstances.

 How much will I have to pay?

-Your tenancy agreement sets out exactly what you pay and when.
+Your tenancy agreement sets out exactly what you pay.

 How to make a payment